Floorp-Projects/Floorp/browser/components/storybook/docs/README.reusable-widgets.stories.md

 effort to create a catalog that engineers and designers can use to see which components can be easily lifted off the shelf for use throughout Firefox.

+If you want to see the progress over time of these new reusable components, we have a [Reusable Component Adoption chart](https://firefoxux.github.io/recomp-metrics/) that you should check out!

 ## Designing new reusable widgets

 Widgets that live at the global level, "UI Widgets", should be created in collaboration with the Design System team.